-Nucleotide sequences of our Haliotis elaborated with revelead six haplotypes: one haplotype (haplotype 1) from southern coastal Java and five haplotypes from Bali.
-Five haplotypes from Bali (lenght 544 bp) are apparent: three haplotypes from this research (haplotype 2, haplotype 3 and haplotype 4) and two haplotypes (haplotype 5 and haplotype 6) from Hsu & Gwo (2017)
+Nucleotide sequences of our Haliotis elaborated with revelead six haplotypes: One haplotype (haplotype 1) from southern coastal Java and five haplotypes from Bali.
+Five haplotypes from Bali (lenght 544 bp) are apparent: three haplotypes from this research (haplotype 2, haplotype 3 and haplotype 4) and two haplotypes (haplotype 5 and haplotype 6) from Hsu and Gwo (2017) (Fig. 5).

-(Figure 5).
 Three haplotypes from Bali in this research is distinct from Java.
-However, two haplotypes from Bali by by Hsu & Gwo (2017) is close with Java in this research (Figure 5).
+However, two haplotypes from Bali by Hsu and Gwo (2017) is close with Java in this research (Fig. 5).
 This is due to difference the sampling location.
-Our Haliotis were collected from the western Bali and Hsu & Gwo (2017) were collected from the southern Bali.
+Our Haliotis were collected from the western Bali and Hsu and Gwo (2017) were collected from the southern Bali.